e-News for Small Business Issue 2026-14

 The IRS automatically identifies taxpayers located in covered disaster areas and applies filing and payment relief.
 But affected taxpayers who reside or have a business located outside the covered disaster area should call the IRS Special Services toll-free number at 866-562-5227 to request this tax relief.

-The Tax relief in disaster situations page on IRS.gov has the most recent tax relief info for taxpayers affected by a disaster.
+The Tax relief in disaster situations page on IRS.gov has the most recent info for taxpayers affected by a disaster.

 Other tax news